tasky-aws/tasky-packaged/README.md

 Of course, you can make your own scripts to run Tasky independently or however you like, but in this case this will help you get an out of the box solution.

-For Linux:
+## Linux:
 There are some scripts available so that you can use systemd.
-See the linux folder
+See the linux folder.
+You'll need `sd` and `fd` to be able to run the setup script though.

-For Mac:
+## Mac:
 Unfortunately systemd isnt the same for Mac, which is slightly infuriating.
 If you have any ideas how you'd like this to be automated for Mac, let me know.